Role of Women in the Workplace in 2023

 Challenges Faced by Women in the Workplace

-Women in the workforce still encounter a number of difficulties due to historical prejudices, systematic disparities, and cultural standards despite tremendous advancement over time.
+Women in the workforce still encounter several difficulties due to historical prejudices, systematic disparities, and cultural standards despite tremendous advancement over time.
 Among the major difficulties women encounter at work are:

 1. Gender Pay Gap: For the same task, women continue to make less money on average than men do.
 The gender wage gap continues to exist across all industries and educational levels, demonstrating fundamental problems with unfair remuneration practices.